datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ###### Security Concern Example

 With $productName$, this can become a security concern when combined with `bypass_auth` in the following scenario:
-* Use a Mapping for path `/prefix` with `bypass_auth` set to true.
+* Use an AmbassadorMapping for path `/prefix` with `bypass_auth` set to true.
 The intention here is to apply no FilterPolicies under this prefix, by default.
-* Use a Mapping for path `/prefix/secure/` without setting bypass_auth to true.
+* Use an AmbassadorMapping for path `/prefix/secure/` without setting bypass_auth to true.
 The intention here is to selectively apply a FilterPolicy to this longer prefix.
 * Have an upstream service that receives both `/prefix` and `/prefix/secure/` traffic (from the Mappings above), but the upstream service treats escaped and unescaped slashes equivalently.

 In this scenario, when a client makes a request to `/prefix%2fsecure/secret.txt`, the underlying Envoy configuration will _not_ match the routing rule for `/prefix/secure/`, but will instead